-Whereas the facts as to the Applicant are as follows:
+Whereas the facts of the case are as follows:

-The Applicant entered the service of the United Nations on 7 October 1946 as an economic affairs officer in the Reconstruction and Special Studies Division, Department of Economic Affairs.
-After holding a temporary contract, the Applicant received a permanent contract on 12 August 1947.
-At the beginning of October 1952, the Applicant appeared as a witness before a Federal Grand Jury and on 13 October 1952 he appeared as a witness before the Internal Security Sub-Committee of the United States Senate which was investigating the activities of U.S. citizens employed by the United Nations.
-At the Senate Sub-Committee's hearing the Applicant claimed the privilege under the Fifth Amendment to the United States Constitution and refused to answer certain questions put to him, particularly as to whether he had ever been a member of the Communist Party, whether he was now engaged in any subversive activities against the United States Government and whether he had ever engaged in espionage.
-On 22 October 1952 the Secretary-General suspended the Applicant by sending him a letter in the following terms:
+The Applicant entered the service of the United Nations on 7 October 1946 as an Information Officer in the Radio Division (Department of Public Information).
+After first holding a temporary contract, then fixed-term contracts, he received a permanent contract on 21 April 1947.
+On 20 March 1952 he was informed that the five-year review of permanent contracts granted between January and April 1947 was being deferred, but would be carried out as soon as possible.
+On 14 October 1952 he appeared as a witness before the Internal Security Sub-Committee of the United States Senate, which was investigating the activities of United States citizens employed by the United Nations.
+At the Sub-Committee's hearing he claimed privilege under the Fifth Amendment to the United States Constitution and refused to answer certain questions put to him, particularly with regard to his membership of the Communist Party.
+On 22 October 1952, the Secretary-General informed him that he was very much concerned about this matter, and placed him on special leave pending receipt of the advice of a group of eminent persons.
+On 31 October 1952 the Director of Personnel requested him not to enter United Nations Headquarters during that period of special leave.